AlfonsoG-dev/javaBuild/README.md

 ## Add an external jar dependency

 - Used to add a framework or library file type *.jar*.
->- `javabuild --add dependency.jar`
+> `javabuild --add dependency.jar`
->>- add an external jar file to the lib folder of the project
+>- Add an external jar file to the lib folder of the project
->- or you can use the directory name
+>- Or you can use the directory name
 >- `javabuild --add ./folderName`
->>- Only works when the lib file don't contain modules.
+>- Only works when the lib file don't contain modules.

 ------

 # Additional info

 This project use [javaBuild_tool](https://github.com/AlfonsoG-dev/javaBuild) to build itself.
->- this app uses **powershell** to execute the commands on *WINDOWS*.
+- This app uses **powershell** to execute the commands on *WINDOWS*.
->- this app uses **bash** to execute commands on *LINUX*.
+- This app uses **bash** to execute commands on *LINUX*.
->- if you want to use the *CLI* tool you have to create an `.exe` file and place it in system path
+- If you want to use the *CLI* tool you have to create an `.exe` file and place it in system path
->- for **LINUX**
+- For **LINUX**
 ```bash
 $ echo '#!/usr/bin/java -jar' > myBin
 $ cat my.jar >> myBin
 $ chmod +x myBin
 $ ./myBin
 ```
-- with that you can create an **environment variable** and use it from there.
+- With that you can create an **environment variable** and use it from there.

 ------

 # Disclaimer
-- this project is for educational purposes.
+- This project is for educational purposes.
-- security issues are not taken into account.
+- Security issues are not taken into account.
 - Use it at your own risk.